tanaylab/shaman/README.md

 ### Installation

-The quickest way to install *shaman* is use the following command:
+The quickest way to install *shaman* is to use the following command:

 ``` r
 devtools::install_bitbucket('tanaylab/shaman@default',